 The learning environment plays a key role in the transition process, and should mirror elements of the Early Years environment until the children are ready to fully learn via a more directed approach.
-Continuous provision is a key element of this and is set up to enhance child initiated learning incorporating key learning challenges for children to complete.
+Continuous Provision (is where resources, activities and areas are laid out in a classroom to provoke learning through play and exploration and can be independently accessed) is a key element of this and is set up to enhance child initiated learning incorporating key learning challenges for children to complete.
 Specific learning is targeted in shared activity areas, including outdoor learning activities, weather permitting.
 A 'language-rich' environment is key to developing and embedding early learning skills to ensure all children make progress.
 The environment will promote the use of language and develop confident and capable readers, writers and mathematicians.